justincfeng/squirrel.jl/docs/src/index.md

     pkg> add https://github.com/justincfeng/squirrel.jl/

-Once added, one may access the `cereal` module with the following
+Once added, one may access the `squirrel` module with the following
 command:

     julia> using squirrel